WordPress/wordpress-playground/packages/docs/site/docs/main/intro.md

 :::

 👋 Hi!
 Welcome to WordPress Playground documentation.

-Playground is an online tool to experiment and learn about WordPress – learn more in the [About Playground](./about-playground.md) section.
+Playground is an online tool to experiment and learn about WordPress.
 This site (Documentation) is where you will find all the information you need to start using Playground.

 <p class="docs-spaces">The WordPress Playground documentation is distributed across four separate spaces:</p>